Geometric Preconditioning and Curriculum Optimization for Trainable Variational Quantum Regression: Methodology

 Encoding high-dimensional inputs directly into quantum states can require deep feature-encoding circuits, which may aggravate trainability challenges such as barren plateaus under finite-shot noise and hardware imperfections~\cite{mcclean2018barren}.
 To mitigate this, we prepend a classical embedding network $f_{\theta_c}: \mathbb{R}^d \to \mathbb{R}^p$, implemented as a lightweight MLP:

 We choose the latent dimension $p$ to match the input dimensionality required by the quantum feature map (typically $p=n_q$ for single-qubit encoding gates).
 We view this mapping as a \textit{learnable geometric preconditioner}: it learns an input transformation that can improve the conditioning of the quantum regression objective with respect to the circuit parameters.
-Intuitively, optimizing $\theta_c$ reshapes the representation geometry presented to the variational ansatz, reducing sensitivity to circuit depth and easing optimization compared to fixed encodings.
+Intuitively, optimizing $\theta_c$ reshapes the representation geometry presented to the variational ansatz, which can reduce sensitivity to circuit depth and ease optimization compared to fixed encodings.

-To keep the classical module in a preconditioning role rather than a standalone solver, we explicitly restrict its capacity using a low-dimensional latent bottleneck and a small parameter budget, and we evaluate its contribution via ablations in Section~\ref{sec:experiments}.
-This design encourages a complementary interaction: the embedding captures coarse structure in the input--output mapping, while the quantum circuit provides a flexible nonlinear component that can refine the prediction when direct optimization of a deeper circuit is difficult.
+To keep the classical module in a preconditioning role rather than a standalone solver, we explicitly restrict its capacity using a low-dimensional latent bottleneck and bounded hidden width, and we evaluate its contribution via ablations in Section~\ref{sec:experiments}.
+This capacity control is not used as evidence that the Hybrid QNN has fewer total scalar parameters than every classical baseline; such counts are not directly comparable across trees, kernels, neural networks, and QNNs.
+Instead, the design encourages a complementary interaction: the embedding provides a trainable coordinate system for the circuit, while the measured quantum features supply a compact nonlinear correction term.
+The empirical question is whether this restricted hybridization improves QNN trainability relative to a fixed-encoding Pure QNN baseline, not whether the classical embedding alone constitutes a new unrestricted solver.